Synnefo REST API Guide¶

 Upon entrance to the service, a user is presented with the following elements - which can be represented as folders or with other related icons:

-• The trash element, which contains files that have been marked for deletion, but can still be recovered.
+element, which contains files that have been marked for deletion, but can still be recovered. - The

-• The shared by me element, which contains all objects shared by the user to other users of the system.
+element, which contains all objects shared by the user to other users of the system. - The

-• The shared with me element, which contains all objects that other users share with the user.
+element, which contains all objects that other users share with the user. - The

 Objects in Pithos can be: